Privacy Policy

 The Federal Court is an agency for the purposes of the Privacy Act (see definition of “agency” in subsection 6(1)), although its judicial officers are not [see paragraph 6(5)(d)]).
 The Federal Court is bound generally by that Act, the Australian Privacy Principles and the Privacy (Australian Government Agencies – Governance) APP Code 2017 (APP Code).
 As a result, the Court must manage personal information in an open and transparent way.

-However the obligations of the Privacy Act, the Australian Privacy Principles and the APP Code relating to collection, use, disclosure, quality and storage of personal information and how individuals may access and correct personal information apply only to acts done and practices engaged in by the Federal Court relating to the management and administration of the Federal Court’s registry and office resources.
+However, the obligations of the Privacy Act, the Australian Privacy Principles and the APP Code relating to collection, use, disclosure, quality and storage of personal information and how individuals may access and correct personal information apply only to acts done and practices engaged in by the Federal Court relating to the management and administration of the Federal Court’s registry and office resources.

 Each of the Tribunals, NNTT and NT Registrar is an agency for the purposes of the Privacy Act and bound by that Act, the Australian Privacy Principles and the APP Code.
 Each must manage personal information in an open and transparent way and comply with the Australian Privacy Principles in the collection, use, disclosure, quality of and storage of personal information as well as how individuals may access and correct personal information.

-Details of the obligations of the High Court, the Federal Circuit and Family Court and the AAT under the Privacy Act, the Australian Privacy Principles and the APP Code are set out in their respective privacy policies (for information on how to locate these see Court Information and Tribunal Information above).
+Details of the obligations of the High Court, the Federal Circuit and Family Court and the ART under the Privacy Act, the Australian Privacy Principles and the APP Code are set out in their respective privacy policies (for information on how to locate these see Court Information and Tribunal Information above).

 What is Personal Information?